 - u.
 The attorney general with respect to guidelines adopted under section 12.1-32-15 for the risk assessment of sexual offenders, the risk level review process, and public disclosure of information under section 12.1-32-15. - v.
 The commission on legal counsel for indigents. - w.
 The attorney general with respect to twenty-four seven sobriety program guidelines and program fees. - x.
-The industrial commission with respect to approving or setting water rates under chapter 61-40.
+The industrial commission with respect to approving or setting water rates under chapter 61-40. - y.
+The board of university and school lands with respect to the adjudicative proceeding requirements and procedures under sections 28-32-21 through 28-32-51.

-North Dakota Century Code Section 28-32-01(11) defines a rule as:
+North Dakota Century Code Section 28-32-01(12) defines a rule as:

-[T]he whole or a part of an agency statement of general applicability which implements or prescribes law or policy or the organization, procedure, or practice requirements of the agency.
+[T]he whole or a part of an agency or commission statement of general applicability which implements or prescribes law or policy or the organization, procedure, or practice requirements of the agency or commission.
 The term includes the adoption of new rules and the amendment, repeal, or suspension of an existing rule.
 The term does not include:

 - a.
-A rule concerning only the internal management of an agency which does not directly or substantially affect the substantive or procedural rights or duties of any segment of the public. - b.
-A rule that sets forth criteria or guidelines to be used by the staff of an agency in the performance of audits, investigations, inspections, and settling commercial disputes or negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if the disclosure of the statement would: - Enable law violators to avoid detection; - (2) Facilitate disregard of requirements imposed by law; or - (3) Give a clearly improper advantage to persons who are in an adverse position to the state. - c.
+A rule concerning only the internal management of an agency or the commission which does not directly or substantially affect the substantive or procedural rights or duties of any segment of the public. - b.
+A rule that sets forth criteria or guidelines to be used by the staff of an agency or the commission in the performance of audits, investigations, inspections, and settling commercial disputes or negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if the disclosure of the rule would: - (1) Enable law violators to avoid detection; - (2) Facilitate disregard of requirements imposed by law; or - (3) Give a clearly improper advantage to persons who are in an adverse position to the state. - c.
 A rule establishing specific prices to be charged for particular goods or services sold by an agency. - d.
-A rule concerning only the physical servicing, maintenance, or care of agency-owned or agency-operated facilities or property. - e.
+A rule concerning only the physical servicing, maintenance, or care of agency-owned, agency-operated, commission-owned, or commission-operated facilities or property. - e.
 A rule relating only to the use of a particular facility or property owned, operated, or maintained by the state or any of its subdivisions, if the substance of the rule is adequately indicated by means of signs or signals to persons who use the facility or property. - f.
 A rule concerning only inmates of a correctional or detention facility, students enrolled in an educational institution, or patients admitted to a hospital, if adopted by that facility, institution, or hospital. - g.
 A form whose contents or substantive requirements are prescribed by rule or statute or are instructions for the execution or use of the form. - h.
-An agency budget. - i.
+An agency or commission budget. - i.
 An opinion of the attorney general. - j.
 A rule adopted by an agency selection committee under section 54-44.7-03. - k.
 Any material, including a guideline, interpretive statement, statement of general policy, manual, brochure, or pamphlet, which is explanatory and not intended to have the force and effect of law.